-He is the recipient of a Ryskamp Fellowship from the American Council of Learned Societies and the Phi Beta Kappa Prize at Harvard for excellence in teaching.
+He is the recipient of a Ryskamp Fellowship from the American Council of Learned Societies and the Phi Beta Kappa Prize at Harvard for excellence in teaching, and is the first music historian to be inducted into Johns Hopkins University’s Society of Scholars.
 He has worked closely with leading vocal ensembles, including The Clerks (dir.
-Edward Wickham), for whose recording Johannes Regis: Opera omnia he served as musicological adviser.
-With the ensemble Blue Heron (dir.
-Scott Metcalfe) he is currently artistic adviser for their multi-year project Ockeghem@600, focusing on the complete works of Johannes Ockeghem (ca. 1420–97).
+Edward Wickham), for whose recording Johannes Regis: Opera omnia he served as advisor.
+He is musicological advisor for Ockeghem@600, a multi-year project with the award-winning vocal ensemble Blue Heron (dir.
+Scott Metcalfe) to perform and record the works of Johannes Ockeghem.
+He is currently editing the chansons of Firminus Caron, to be published in the series Corpus Mensurabilis Musicae.
 He serves on the editorial boards of the series Ars nova: nuova collana (published by Libreria Musicale Italiana) and I Codici di Trento (published by Istituto Italiano per la Storia della Musica).

-B.M., M.M. in piano, Peabody Conservatory (student of Leon Fleisher); Ph.D. in musicology, Harvard University.
-Former faculty of University of North Carolina at Chapel Hill, Harvard University, and Boston University.
-Robert Lehman Visiting Professor at Villa I Tatti in Florence, 2007.
+B.M., M.M. in piano, Peabody Conservatory (student of Leon Fleisher); A.M., Ph.D. in musicology, Harvard University.
+Former faculty of University of North Carolina at Chapel Hill and Harvard University.
+Visiting professorships at Boston University, Brandeis University, Boston Conservatory at Berklee, and Villa I Tatti in Florence.